Ministry Outreach Page

 hospitals in Iraq.
 This group also delivers to the Fisher House at Brooke Army

-Medical Hospital at Ft.
-Hood, Texas, and to Ft.
+Medical Hospital at Fort Sam-Houston in San Antonio, TX, and to Ft.
 Wainwright in Fairbanks, Alaska:

 Attention: Peggy Baker